Skip to main content

 Accreditation

-The exercise and sport studies graduate program at Smith College received Level V NCACE (now known as USCCE) accreditation in 2014 and is recognized through the National Strength and Conditioning Association for our standardized curriculum in the strength and conditioning discipline.
+The exercise and sport studies graduate program at Smith College received Level V NCACE (now known as USCCE) accreditation in 2021 and is recognized through the National Strength and Conditioning Association for its standardized curriculum in the strength and conditioning discipline.

 Faculty